vicentinileonardo/daytrip/README.md

 # Future improvements

-+ API caching: https://www.npmjs.com/package/apicache middleware (da solo o con redis)
++ API caching: https://www.npmjs.com/package/apicache middleware (on its own or with Redis)

 + Service Registry and Discovery in a more structured way